Synesso/jomsocial-automation-test/readme.md

     # The path to your installation of phantomjs
     PHANTOMJS_BIN = C:/Tools/phantomjs-1.9.2-windows/phantomjs.exe

+    # The number of milliseconds selenium should wait for an element before giving up.
+Defaults to 1500.
+    TIMEOUT = 1500

+    # The web driver to use.
+Choose from DriverName enum values (firefox/phantomjs) Defaults to phantomjs.
+    WEB_DRIVER = firefox

 ## Testing

 For now there are problems with running the test via Gradle.
 Run the test in IntelliJ instead.
 First make sure JomSocial